-The most important thing you can take.
+The most important thing you can take!
 It’s your entertainment, communication and study hub all in one.
-If you need a new laptop choosing the right one is tricky.
-Of course a lot comes down to budget (or what you can squeeze out of your parents) but you will find a huge selection to choose from at Ebuyer.
+If you need a new laptop choosing the right model can be tricky.
+Of course a lot comes down to budget (or, perhaps, what you can squeeze out of your generous parents).
+But you will find a huge selection of laptops to choose from at Ebuyer.

 If you have a laptop don’t forget the case.
 You’ll need it to keep your PC safe when you’re dragging it from lecture hall to pub to home.